Arthritis: Raising Awareness This May

 At Paducah Rheumatology, we are dedicated to providing the best possible care to all our arthritis patients.
 Even though an arthritis diagnosis comes with challenges, our goal is to help you live a happy and fulfilling life.

-We are accepting new patients and our team is ready to support you in your arthritis journey.
+We are accepting new patients with a physician's referral and our team is ready to support you in your arthritis journey.
 Give us a call at 270-408-6100.